JetBrains/kotlin-web-site/pages/docs/reference/compatibility.md

 | **...**   | ... | ...   | ... | ...   | ... | ... |
 | **2.0**   | ?   | ?     | ?   | ?     | ... | -

-**Kotlin for JS**: starting with Kotlin 1.1, both patch and minor version updates provide backward compatibility for the language and API (BCLA), but no BCB.
+**Kotlin/JS**: starting with Kotlin 1.1, both patch and minor version updates provide backward compatibility for the language and API (BCLA), but no BCB.

 | Kotlin    | 1.0.X | 1.1  | 1.1.X | ... | 2.0 |
 |----------:|:-----:|:----:|:-----:|:---:|:---:|